Why copywriters hate SEO (and why they really shouldn’t).

 From an SEO perspective, when Google scans your copy and shows it in the results, an article that is well formatted with consistent headings will be presented as a list (you’ve seen it, I know you have), and will help the user quickly scan the piece for relevance.
 Using ‘bold’ across the piece will not have that affect.
 This is particularly important for listicle style pieces.

 That sounds horrible doesn’t it?
 It’s just the practice of making sure you use your keywords to link to relevant articles and content within your site.
 Google will recognise you as an authority on that particular subject.

 The saying, “it isn’t all about you”, rings true here.
 Link building as a practice stands for external content too.
 It makes you appear more authoritative to reference material and sources other than yourself, and the bots will deem you to be more trustworthy.

 Technology changes constantly and sometimes it changes things overnight.
 SEO is no exception.

 Marketing professionals are trained in SEO – it is afterall a marketing discipline – a technique designed to work with how the web works.
 Many copywriters and web editors come from creative backgrounds and move into marketing.
-They don’t have the same basis in knowledge, no need to feel silly for that.
-It’s your ability to write that is the primary skill needed, and SEO can be learned.
+They don’t always have the same basis in knowledge, and there’s no need to feel silly for that.
+An ability to write is the primary skill needed, and SEO can be learned.

 So now you’ve got the basics, implement them into your writing, and don’t stop there.
 The more you know, the better.
 Once you understand SEO, your whole content strategy will be revitalised.